wleepang/DesktopDeployR/README.md

 ### Version tracking
-Due to their potentially large sizes, it is not recommended that the following folders be tracked by version control (i.e. Git)
+Due to their potentially large sizes, it is not recommended that the following folders be tracked by version control (i.e. Git):

 * `/app/library/`
 * `/dist/R-Portable`